markjprice/cs9dotnet5/book-links.md

 # Book links

-This page contains all the links from the book.
+If you bought the paper edition of C# 9 and .NET 5 then this page contains all the links from the book for ease-of-use.

 ## Chapter 1 - Hello, C#!
 Welcome, .NET!